 Instructions

-- Preheat oven to 425 degrees.
-Lightly spray or line one muffin tin, set aside.
+- Preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius).
+Lightly spray or line one muffin tin and set aside.

-- In a separate mixing bowl whisk together the bran, flour, baking powder, baking soda, salt, cinnamon and nutmeg.
-Gradually pour in the wet ingredients into the bowl of dry ingredients, mixing just until combined.
+- In a separate mixing bowl, whisk together the bran, flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+Gradually pour the wet ingredients into the bowl of dry ingredients, mixing just until combined.
 Gently fold in the nuts or chocolate.

-- Scoop the batter into the prepared pan, dividing evenly between the wells.
-Place in the oven and bake for 14-16 minutes or until the tops are golden brown and spring back when touched.
+- Scoop the batter into the prepared pan, dividing it evenly between the wells.
+I used silicone baking cups to line some of my muffins.
+Place in the oven and bake for 14-16 minutes, or until the tops are golden brown and spring back when touched.
 Remove from the oven and allow to cool in the pans for 5 minutes before transferring to a wire rack to cool completely.